 Figure 10.
-Measured-Modeled errors at each well for 2006
+Measured-Modeled errors at each well for 2006.
+IMC-461 is equivalent to I-461

 The model fit to the November 2006 observations is very good.
 The ensemble-average model captures the average Culebra behavior, while the PEST calibration improved the model fit to the specific November 2006 observations.